Solaris Urbino 18: History

-On 2 August 1994, Neoplan Polska company was established in Poland.
-5 September of the same year, the first low-floor buses Neoplan N4020 (15 metre long) were ordered by Warsaw.
-5 October 1995, the day after signing the contract for the supply of buses to Poznań, it was decided to build a factory in Bolechowo near Poznań.
+On August 4 1994, Neoplan Polska company was established in Poland.
+September 5 of the same year, the first low-floor buses Neoplan N4020 (15 meter long) were ordered by Warsaw.
+October 5 1995, the day after signing the contract for the supply of buses to Poznań, it was decided to build a factory in Bolechowo near Poznań.

 Between 1996 and 2000 Neoplan Polska built the Neoplan N4000-series buses.
-In 1999, the company even as Neoplan Polska started to independently produce buses under the brand Solaris, but the offer was not yet available for the short 9 or 10 metre buses.
-Therefore, the Neoplan K4010TD low-entry midibus with two doors was built with a length of 9.5 metres.
+In 1999, Neoplan Polska started to independently produce buses under the brand Solaris, but the offer was not yet available for the short 9 or 10 meter buses.
+Therefore, the Neoplan K4010TD low-entry midibus with two doors was built with a length of 9.5 meters.
 However, only 3 were built and all were sold to Świdnica.
-The Solaris Urbino 9 replaced three of the shortest in the Neoplan N4000-series: N4007, N4009 and N4010.
-In 2001 Neoplan was taken over by MAN, but Neoplan Polska became a separate company as Solaris Bus & Coach, which has preserved the company tradition and assets - including models of the buses - of the Polish branch of Neoplan.
+Solaris Urbino 9 replaced three of the shortest in the Neoplan N4000-series: N4007, N4009 and N4010.
+In 2001 Neoplan was taken over by MAN, but Neoplan Polska became a separate company named Solaris Bus & Coach, which has preserved the company tradition and assets - including models of the buses - of the Polish branch of Neoplan.